openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 - If the amplifier was turned of, the echo stop playing and disconnect the bluetooth
 - The echo starts playing radio if the light was turned on
 - The echo starts playing radio at specified time
-- Remind you we a voice message, that a window is open for a long time and it is winter
+- Remind you with a voice message, that a window is open for a long time and it is winter
+- Start a routine which welcome you, if you come home
+- Start a routine which switch a smart home device connected to alexa
+- Start your briefing if you turn on the light first time in the morning
+- Have different flash briefing in the morning and evening

 ## Note ##